Healthy Homes Assessment Pirimai

 • Does the home have enough air circulation, including extractor fans?

-The repercussions of not having a Healthy home that is in compliance with The Residential Tenancies Act and consequently getting on the wrong side of the tenant solutions ruling can have a significant impact for property owners and landlords.
-For specialist assistance, get in touch today to schedule your rental property home assessment.
+The repercussions of not having an Healthy Home in accordance with regulations under the Residential Tenancies Act and consequently being on the wrong side of the Tenancy services ruling can be significant for property managers and landlords.
+For specialist guidance, contact us today to schedule your rental properties house assessment.

 home assessments for rental properties